Alan Alda: Since 2000: The West Wing and other roles

 Beginning in 2004, Alda was a regular cast member on the NBC program The West Wing, portraying California Republican U.S. Senator and presidential candidate Arnold Vinick, until the show's conclusion in May 2006.
-He made his premiere in the sixth season's eighth episode, "In The Room", and was added to the opening credits with the 13th episode, "King Corn".
-In August 2006, Alda won an Emmy for his portrayal of Vinick in the final season of The West Wing.
-Alda appeared in a total of 28 episodes during the show's sixth and seventh seasons.
-Alda had been a serious candidate, along with Sidney Poitier, for the role of President Josiah Bartlet before Martin Sheen was ultimately cast in the role.
-In 2004, Alda portrayed conservative Maine Senator Owen Brewster in Martin Scorsese's Academy Award-winning film The Aviator, in which he co-starred with Leonardo DiCaprio.
+He made his premiere in the sixth season's eighth episode, "In The Room", and was added to the opening credits with the thirteenth episode, "King Corn".
+In August 2006, Alda won an Emmy Award for his portrayal of Vinick in the final season of The West Wing.
+Alda appeared in a total of twenty-eight episodes during the show's sixth and seventh seasons.

+In 2004, Alda portrayed conservative Maine Senator Owen Brewster in Martin Scorsese's Academy Award–winning film The Aviator, in which he co-starred with Leonardo DiCaprio.
 Alda received his first Academy Award nomination for this role in 2005.
-Alda also had a part in the 2000 romantic comedy What Women Want, as the CEO of the advertising firm where the main characters worked.
+Alda also had a part in the 2000 romantic comedy What Women Want, as the chief executive officer of the advertising firm where the main characters worked.

-In early 2005, Alda starred as Shelly Levene in the Tony Award-winning Broadway revival of David Mamet's Glengarry Glen Ross, for which he received a nomination for the Tony Award for Best Featured Actor in a Play losing to his co-star Liev Schreiber.
+In early 2005, Alda starred as Shelly Levene in the Tony Award–winning Broadway revival of David Mamet's Glengarry Glen Ross, for which he received a nomination for the Tony Award for Best Featured Actor in a Play, losing to his co-star Liev Schreiber.
 Throughout 2009 and 2010, he appeared in three episodes of 30 Rock as Milton Greene, the biological father of Jack Donaghy, played by Alec Baldwin.
 In January 2010, Alda hosted The Human Spark, a three-part series originally broadcast on PBS discussing the nature of human uniqueness and recent studies on the human brain.
 In 2006, Alda contributed his voice to a part in the audio book of Max Brooks' World War Z. In this book, he voiced Arthur Sinclair Jr., the director of the United States government's fictional Department of Strategic Resources (DeStRes).
 In 2011, Alda starred with Ben Stiller, Matthew Broderick and Eddie Murphy in the comedy film Tower Heist.